IS teen 'shocked' after UK revokes her citizenship

 Begum is currently in a refugee camp in northeast Syria where she fled to escape fighting in the east of the country along with hundreds of other people with links to IS.

-She said she has previously given birth to two other children after marrying in Syria.
-Both children have died, apparently from illness and malnutrition.
+She said she had previously given birth to two other children after marrying in Syria.
+Both children are said to have died, apparently from illness and malnutrition.

 Begum fled Britain with Kadiza Sultana, who has since been reported killed, and Amira Abase.

-Begum said in recent media interviews that Abase had stayed in a village where IS fighters are making a final stand against US-backed forces.
+Begum said in recent media interviews that Abase had stayed in a village where IS fighters were making a final stand against US-backed forces.

 European countries have been grappling with what to do with foreign fighters detained in Syria by the Kurdish-led Syrian Democratic Forces, who have warned they may not be able to guard their jails once US troops leave.

-The British government on Monday rebuffed US President Donald Trump's call to take back alleged UK jihadists captured in the war-ravaged country.
+The British government on Monday rebuffed US President Donald Trump's call for European allies to take back hundreds of alleged jihadists captured in the war-ravaged country.

-Trump had called on Britain, France, Germany and other European allies "to take back over 800 IS fighters that we captured in Syria and put them on trial".

-Prime Minister Theresa May's spokesman said the fighters should instead face justice in places where they committed their crimes.